thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 <br>
 The configured "Indoor Air Quality Sensor" state should look like this:

-{% include images-gallery.html imageCollection="smart-sensor-state" %}
+{% include images-gallery.html imageCollection="air-sensor-state" %}

 ## Configuring state for Energy Meter